On My Annual Review & Sankalpa Process (Updated 2024)

 I like to ensure one of my intentions is a simple, measurable, fun stretch outside my comfort zone that reflects a “one thing.”

-What’s the ONE Thing I can do such that everything else will be easier or unnecessary?
+What’s the ONE Thing I can do such that everything else will be easier?

 For example, hiking is meditative, helps tremendously with blood sugar control, and has intentional discomfort baked right in (resiliency field trip!).
 It’s ONE thing I can do to to make overall mental and physical wellness immensely easier.

-The stretch intention capitalizes on the power of a streak.
+The stretch intention capitalizes on the power of a streak, or sheer momentum.
 Once you get so far down the line, it becomes harder to stop than to keep going.

 Step 7: Uncover Your Sankalpa